ange-yaghi/piranha/docs/handbook/handbook.md

   }
 ```

 We must also tell the compiler which set of language rules to use.
-This is achieved by changing the compiler instantiating to the following code:
+This is achieved by changing the compiler instantiation to the following code:

 ```C++
   LanguageRules rules;